 When a client commissions me to produce one or a series of photographs of a particular commercial subject, I bring to bear, what I call, the Photographers Eye; meaning that when I survey the subject matter I can envisage how to bring out the best in the subject matter.
 This could mean using a specific lens to let the angles and dynamics of a piece of architecture thrust forth and shout about itself, or I may see that some ‘painting with light’ will bring what could conceivably be considered an uninspiring location or subject to life.
 It takes a trained eye to just know what will and won’t do the subject justice; there are so many variables to take into consideration – you could say it’s akin to hand-eye coordination skills, but this time it’s lens-eye coordination with some good old right lobe creativity thrown in.

-This in-depth understanding comes with experience (I’m making this word bold and underlined because experience is a weighty subject), and it’s what a potential client is relying on when commissioning me to undertake their project.
+This in-depth understanding comes with experience (I’m making this word bold because experience is a weighty subject), and it’s what a potential client is relying on when commissioning me to undertake their project.

 Only when I’m clear in my own mind the best way to execute the photograph and whether I will choose a particular lens or unusual angle or need to employ my sophisticated post production software on the image to make a ‘whole’ out of a collection of pieces, will I begin the photographic shoot.

 Examples of these skills can be seen in the two architectural images I’ve featured.